Fred Finn: A Conversation With The World’s Most Well-Travelled Man

 The occasion in which he flew on the Concorde three times during a single 12-hour period eventually comes up; it’s clear that the money (saved or spent) was never much of a concern.
 A minor detail for a man who lived permanently in life’s fast lane.

-“I once flew to New York and then back to London, and, as I landed, my Chairman called me saying that he wanted a contract that day… ‘Get back on the bloody plane man!’”
+“I once flew to New York and then back to London, and, as I landed, my Chairman called me saying that he wanted a contract signed that day… ‘Get back on the bloody plane man!’”

 Fred Finn: A Conversation With The World's Most Well-Travelled Man